OBF/bosc_materials/BOSC_review_process.md

 ### Use of AI/LLMs in the review process

 We carefully choose reviewers based on their knowledge and experience in the realm of open source bioinformatics.
-We expect reviewers to write their own reviews, in their own words, based on their own knowledge and opinions of the abstracts that they are assigned to review.
+We require reviewers to write their own reviews, based on their own knowledge and opinions of the abstracts that they are assigned to review.
 We ask reviewers NOT to use AI/LLMs (such as ChatGPT, Claude, perplexity.ai, etc.) to generate their reviews.
 We are ok with reviewers using AI to polish their comments (if they feel that is necessary) or to check that they didn't miss anything in their review.